shark314/shark314/README.md

 - 🌱 I’m currently learning **Devops**

-- 👨‍💻 All of my projects are available at [supun's workspace](http://supun.traditionalme.life)
+- 👨‍💻 All of my projects are available at [Edwin's workspace](http://supun.traditionalme.life)

 - 💬 Ask me about **Java, Python, PHP and NodeJS**